-Network
+2. Network

-As a member of the 5 Rivers, you join a network of over 100 TU-affiliated college fly fishing clubs, who are share similar interests and encounter similar challenges on their campus with their respective fly fishing club.
-They too can be a great resource for the success of your club.
+As a member of the 5 Rivers, you join a network of TU-affiliated college fly fishing clubs whose members share similar interests and challenges.
+The network makes it easy to connect to clubs all over the nation and tap into network support.